A housing specialist which has helped thousands of Scots to find the perfect property is now moving to a new home of its own.

 “Against that backdrop it makes sense for us to be making sure that our own surroundings are fit for purpose.
 Since our lease was coming to an end, we grasped this opportunity and are delighted with our new premises.”

-Within the next month around 60 staff will make the move from the 1970s concrete block to the ground floor of a modern and airy office development at Dundee Street, which offers easy access to Haymarket station, and routes south and west of the city.
+Within the next month around 60 staff will make the move from the 1970s concrete block to the ground floor of a modern and airy office development at Dundee Street, which offers easy access to Haymarket station, and routes south and west of the city (source: Advanced Installation and Fabrication).
+Removalists Sydney To Newcastle will help individuals and businesses relocate to new premises.

 The organisation, which employs around 350 people, works predominantly with people who have disabilities, so drafted in two road testers to look at various new office options and ensure they were accessible.